 What Is Seitan?
 Learn All About This Protein-Packed Food

 Looking for a high-protein vegan food to use in recipes instead of meat?
 You gotta try seitan (pronounced “SAY tan”). 😎 Adding it to your diet will give you a nutritional boost and keep money away from the meat industry, which forces cows, chickens, pigs, and other animals to live in miserable confinement and slaughters them for their flesh.
-Learn all about seitan and why vegans love it.
+Learn all about this protein rich food and why vegans love it.

 Seitan—aka “wheat gluten”—is a popular base for vegan dishes.
 Even though it’s made from wheat, cooked seitan has a similar texture and look to meat, so it’s often used to create vegan deli meat, bacon, ground beef, and sausages.
-IMPORTANT: If you have a gluten allergy, don’t consume seitan—but if you have a soy allergy, dig in.
+IMPORTANT: If you have a gluten allergy, don’t consume it—but if you have a soy allergy, dig in (if you’re allergic to gluten and soy, get your protein from beans, broccoli, nuts, and other foods on our vegan protein list.)

 PETA-owned image for the what is seitan article